kernelkit/infix/doc/container.md

 	admin@example-c0-ff-ee:/config/interface/docker0/container-network/> end
     admin@example-c0-ff-ee:/config/interface/docker0/> leave

-Other network settings, like DNS and domain, use built-in defaults in CNI, but can be overridden from each container.
+Other network settings, like DNS and domain, use built-in defaults, but can be overridden from each container.
 Other common settings per container is the IP address and name of the network interface inside the container.
-The default, after each stop/start cycle, or reboot of the host, is to name the interfaces `eth0`, `eth1`, in the order they are given in the `network` list, and to give the container the next address in a `cni-bridge`.
-Below an example of a system container calls `set network interface docker0`, here we show how to set options for that network:
+The default, after each stop/start cycle, or reboot of the host, is to name the interfaces `eth0`, `eth1`, in the order they are given in the `network` list, and to give the container the next address in a `bridge`.
+Below an example of a system container calls `set network interface docker0`, here we show how to set options for that
+network:

     admin@example-c0-ff-ee:/config/container/ntpd/> edit network docker0
     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/>
     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/> set option
-    <string>  Options for CNI bridges.
+    <string>  Options for masquerading container bridges.
     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/> help option
     NAME
             option <string>

     DESCRIPTION
-            Options for CNI bridges.
+            Options for masquerading container bridges.

-            Example: ip=1.2.3.4 to request a specific IP, both IPv4 and IPv6. interface_name=foo0 name to set interface name inside container.
+            Example: ip=1.2.3.4            -- request a specific IP (IPv4 or IPv6)
+                     mac=00:01:02:c0:ff:ee -- set fixed MAC address in container interface_name=foo0   -- set interface name inside container

     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/> set option ip=172.17.0.2
     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/> set option interface_name=wan
     admin@example-c0-ff-ee:/config/container/ntpd/network/docker0/> leave

-### CNI Host
+### Container Host Interface

 Another common use-case is to move a network interface into the network namespace of a container.
-Which the CNI bridge network does behind the scenes with one end of the automatically created VETH pair.
+Which the container bridge network type does behind the scenes with one end of the automatically created VETH pair.
 This works with regular Ethernet interfaces as well, but here we will use a VETH pair as an example along with a regular bridge (where other Ethernet interfaces may live as well).

     admin@example-c0-ff-ee:/config/> edit interface veth0
     admin@example-c0-ff-ee:/config/interface/veth0/> set veth peer ntpd